Client Login

 Because any money generated within the pension is reinvested, there is a possibility this too can generate growth.
 Therefore, the earlier you start investing, the bigger the opportunity for compounding – or interest on your interest!

-What happens to a childhood pension when my child turns 18?
+What happens to a Junior SIPP when my child turns 18?

 A childhood pension automatically converts into an adult pension when the child turns 18.
 This can either be left where it is or moved to a different provider.